kaikaic1998/Unified_Action_Recognition_System/README.md

 The most suitable learning rate is discovered and provided as default value for users to easily fine-tune the model without the concern of underperforming training process.

-During the experiment, various learning rate values are trialed in training and the experiment is performed multiple times.
+During the experiment, different learning rate values are trialed in training and the experiment is performed multiple times.

 Below is one of the trials, showing multiple learning rate candidates.
 The learning rate of 0.01 is found to have the best outcome.